 11. Sales teams can utilize CRM to understand their sales pipeline much better

 Sales managers can access data about how close a sales rep is to achieving their targets and see how well individual sales teams, products and projects are performing.
-Sales associates don’t get bogged down with admin, gain a much deeper understanding of their customers and are freed up to invest more time selling and less time inputting information.

 12. Cross-team partnership